🎉 JUNE SPECIAL OFFERS 🎉

 Can I have laser hair removal during pregnancy?

-As a precaution, laser hair removal for purely cosmetic purposes is generally postponed until after pregnancy.
-Hormonal changes and skin sensitivity make results less predictable, and there is a lack of solid data to recommend these treatments during this period.
+As a precaution, purely aesthetic laser hair removal is generally postponed until after pregnancy.
+Hormonal changes and skin sensitivity make the results less predictable, and there is a lack of solid data to recommend these treatments during this period.

-As a general rule, retinoids, hydroquinone, highly concentrated at-home peels, and certain high-dose depigmenting agents are often discouraged during pregnancy.
-Before continuing to use a "strong" product that was started before pregnancy, it is best to consult your dermatologist or gynecologist.
+As a general rule, retinoids, hydroquinone, highly concentrated at-home peels, and certain strong depigmenting active ingredients are often not recommended during pregnancy.
+Before continuing a "strong" product started before pregnancy, it is best to seek the advice of your dermatologist or gynecologist.

-Can I continue to have facial treatments done at a salon?
+Can I continue to have facials at a salon?

-Yes, provided you inform your practitioner that you are pregnant and choose very gentle treatments: a suitable deep cleansing, massages, hydrating or soothing masks, and possibly gentle LED light therapy depending on the protocol.
-Anything invasive or very powerful is generally discouraged.
+Yes, provided you inform your practitioner that you are pregnant and choose very gentle treatments: adapted deep cleansing, massages, hydrating or soothing masks, possibly gentle LED depending on the protocol.
+Anything invasive or very powerful, however, is generally postponed.

 What about breastfeeding?